Residential faucets include bathroom and kitchen faucets and replacement aerators.

-In 2015, the California Energy Commission adopted new kitchen and lavatory faucet standards.
-The maximum flow rate for kitchen faucets and aerators is 1.8 gallons per minute (gpm) with optional temporary flow of 2.2 gpm at 60 pounds per square inch (psi).
-The maximum flow rate is 1.5 gpm for lavatory faucets and 0.5 gpm for public lavatory faucets at 60 psi.
+In 2015, the California Energy Commission adopted new kitchen and lavatory faucet standards, setting the maximum flow rate for kitchen faucets and aerators at 1.8 gallons per minute (gpm) with optional temporary flow of 2.2 gpm at 60 pounds per square inch (psi).
+California also adopted WaterSense recommendations for public and private lavatory faucets, setting the maximum flow rate for private lavatory faucets at 1.5 gpm and the maximum flow rate for public lavatory faucets at 0.5 gpm.
 The standards went into effect in January 2016.
-Colorado adopted lavatory faucet standards at the WaterSense level (1.5 gpm).
-The standards went into effect in September 2016.